fgaprile/aisc_wq25_movie_recommender/README.md

 ### How to run it:

-  Once within the cloned/downloaded directory, simply run this in the Terminal (on its own or in an IDE):
+  Once within the cloned/downloaded directory, simply run this in the Terminal (on its own or in an IDE), and then interact with the script in the Terminal window:

     python3 aisc_wq25_bp_model.py